Episode 12: The Scorpion in the Storm

 * * * * *

 The first of the tomes the elder Elven woman - Nizara - had provided entitled "On Memory Storms" turned out to be a journal written by another Sharizaad Elf living in this area around 200 years ago.
 In it he documented his efforts to learn about and understand the fierce unnatural weather event Tashkerr had encountered, which he referred to as "memory storms."
 He believed that in times of great emotion, turmoil, or suffering the rivers of magic running through the world could be agitated into a churning, roiling fury.
 Like raging rapids, these currents could manifest in a physical form, carrying with them imprints and impressions of the inciting situation.
 Through strange and wonderous mystical contraptions arranged throughout Kireen Voojdad, the author learned to predict the appearance of these storms and chronicled his attempts to find them, navigate them, and unlock the stories hidden within.
 The second book, "Knights of the Scorpion," was written by the same hand.
 It contained detailed ink sketches of a vast battlefield in the plains where two great Elven armies clashed.
-Tashkerr was shocked to turn a page and find himself starting at a meticulously drawn portrait of the same battle-hardened, silver-eyed Elven woman he'd encountered in the storm, an unshaded and unfamiliar crest on a shaded flag flapped behind her.
+Tashkerr was shocked to turn a page and find himself staring at a meticulously drawn portrait of the same battle-hardened, silver-eyed Elven woman he'd encountered in the storm, an unshaded and unfamiliar crest on a shaded flag flapped behind her.
 The author, or possibly several, had scrawled notes and annotations around the pictures, capturing thoughts and observations as well as many questions, about the woman he referred to as "The Scorpion Princess."
 They seemed to know very little about her, her cause, or the armies present in the battle, and were desperate to learn more.
 As Tash read on, a chill realization ran down his spine.
 This was the same battle he had seen; the same memory carried by the storm these authors had been documenting hundreds of years ago.
 If this was already a memory storm 200 years ago, how long ago must that battle have taken place?
 Tash turned the idea over and over in his mind until he eventually drifted off to sleep.

 Show spoiler